IBM/instana-openshift/README.md

 Copy the generated script and insert it into the `<head>` tag of [/src/services/ui/frontend/public/index.html](src/services/ui/frontend/public/index.html).
 This integrates Instana into the UI front end of the application.
 This will now allow you to analzye page loads, traffic, and more to the front end of the application.

-Instana is already integrated into the other services.
-Instana provides documentation for integrating Instana into [Node.js](https://www.instana.com/docs/ecosystem/node-js/configuration/) and [Python](https://www.instana.com/docs/ecosystem/python/configuration/) applications.
-Having Instana in backend services allows for telemetry and other information about calls made to a service to be sent to Instana.
+Instana is already integrated into the services.
+To learn how to integrate Instana with your own services, a documentation is provided for integrating Instana into [Node.js](https://www.instana.com/docs/ecosystem/node-js/configuration/) and [Python](https://www.instana.com/docs/ecosystem/python/configuration/) applications, as well as many other technologies.
+Having Instana in backend services allows for distributed traces, telemetry and other information about calls made to a service to be sent to Instana.
 In addition, you can analyze individual trace calls to show how your services are communicating with one another.
 You can view how Instana is integrated in each Bee Travels service here by going to the following:

 **Destination Service**
 * Source code: [src/services/destination-v1/src/app.js](src/services/destination-v1/src/app.js) (lines 14-17)